itmm/hex/docs/log.md

 		' ' << #COND << " FAILED"; \
 @end(log preamble)
 ```
-* The preamble starts with the position in the format `filename:line`
+* the preamble starts with the position in the format `filename:line`
-* This is recognized by a number of editors
+* this is recognized by a number of editors
-* Afterwards a short error message is written
+* afterwards a short error message is written

 ```
 @def(log newline) \
 	std::cerr << '\n'; \
 @end(log newline)
 ```
-* A simple newline terminates an error message
+* a simple newline terminates an error message

 ```
 @def(throw) \
 	throw std::exception(); \
 @end(throw)
 ```
-* The macros throw a generic `std::exception` if the condition was not
+* the assert macros throw a generic `std::exception` if the condition
-  met
+  was not met